What type of student loan do you have…

 A. Loans cashed after August 1, 2000 are usually called direct-lend (or direct) loans.

-Federal and provincial governments lend direct-lend loans directly to students and students repay those governments through a student loan service centre.
+Federal and provincial governments lend direct-lend loans directly to students.
+In most provinces, students repay those governments indirectly now, through a student loan service centre.

 Q. What is an integrated loan?

-A. Some provinces arranged with the federal government to make a single student loan.
+A. Many provinces have now arranged with the federal government to make a single student loan for easier management.

-This means that when your loans for each year you borrowed get consolidated after you leave school, you only make one monthly payment instead of paying on two loans, provincial and federal.
+When your loans get 'consolidated' after you finish school, you will only have to make one monthly payment instead of paying on two loans, provincial and federal.

 Q. What about private student loans?

-A. Normally, private loans are lines of credit that people turn to when they can't get enough (or any) government student loans.
-You get access to a certain sum of money you can dip into as needed, until it's gone.
+A. Normally, private loans are lines of credit that people use when they can't get enough (or any) government student loans.
+You can tap a limited sum of money as needed, until it's gone.

-Rules are simple, but you have to pay interest every month, even during school, and they don't come with loan repayment aid programs such as interest relief.
-You will probably need collateral or a co-signer to get this type of loan.
+Rules are simple, but you must normally pay interest every month, even during school.
+You also can't get loan repayment aid such as interest relief, debt reduction or forgiveness.